mbmontana785/MLB_Game_Predictor/README.md

 Technically, our Bagging Classifier (with Logistic Regression as the base model) performed better with 57.6 percent accuracy.
 We updated our model performance dictionary manually and must have mistakenly typed a lower number.
 We should have written a function that updated the dict.
 Live and learn!

 Since we've been using Logistic Regression to predict the live games, we're staying with that.

+## Live predictions
+We began using our model to make live predictions on Aug.
+3, 2023.

+Through Aug.
+15, the model's accuracy rate for live games was 58 percent (91 correct predictions out of 157 games).